How to Add Embed Video in WordPress?

 • Preview and Publish:

-• Preview your post or page to see how the video will appear to your visitors.
+• Preview your post or page to see how the video will look to your visitors.

 Recommended: How to Add Widgets to WordPress?

-Method 2: Using the Video Block in the Gutenberg Editor
+Method 2: Using the Video Block in Gutenberg Editor

-For those who prefer more control over the embedding process, the Gutenberg editor in WP offers a dedicated ‘Video’ block.
-This block allows you to embed a video in WordPress with additional customization options.
-Here’s how to use it:
+For those who want more control over the embedding process, the Gutenberg editor in WP has a dedicated ‘Video’ block.
+This block allows you to embed a video in WordPress with extra options.
+Here’s how:

-• Open the Editor: Go to the post or page where you want to embed the piece.
+• Open the Editor: Go to the post or page where you want to add the piece.
 Open it in the Gutenberg editor.

-• Once the block is added, you have multiple options to embed your video:
+• Embed the Video: Once the block is added, you have multiple options to embed your video:

 • Media Library: Select a clip from your WordPress media library.